canovandres/XadamaWebappARA/README.md

 Actions | Description
 :-------:|------------
-Buy | The user will be able to buy products
-Book | The user will be able to book rooms in the hotel Reserve | The user will be able to reserve tables in restaurants Consult timetable | The worker will be able to consult its timetable Modify | The administrator will be able to modify information about the webpage and the database
+Buy | The user will be able to buy products and tickets Book | The user will be able to book rooms in the hotel Reserve | The user will be able to reserve tables in restaurants Consult timetable | The worker will be able to consult its timetable Modify | The administrator will be able to modify information about the webpage and the database

-* Private EN List: Client, Worker, Booking, Order, Promo, Reservation
+* Private EN List: Ticket, Client, Worker, Booking, Order, Promo, Reservation

 * ##### Possible improvements
   - [ ] Social networks